FarronF/limerick-council-meetings/meetings/2017/11/27-Full Meeting of Limerick City and County Council/Minutes - Adjourned Full Meeting of Limerick City and County Council - 28th September 2017.md

 While the preparation of the Register of Electors is a matter for each local

-Registration Authority, the Department of Housing, Planning and Local--- 12
+Registration Authority, the Department of Housing, Planning and Local
+---
+12

 Government has commenced work on the modernisation of the voter